flutter/website/src/development/accessibility-and-localization/internationalization.md

 }
 ```

-In an app, when the locale is US English, the following expression would produce  “7/10/1996”.
-If the locale was Russian, then it would produce “10.07.1996”.
+In an app where the locale is US English, the following expression would produce  “7/10/1996”.
+In a Russian locale, it would produce “10.07.1996”.

 ```dart
 AppLocalizations.of(context).helloWorldOn(DateTime.utc(1996, 7, 10))